Regenx says US facility back online

 Photo courtesy of Regenx

-Canada-based Regenx Tech Corp., which recovers platinum group metals (PGMs) from end-of-life diesel catalytic converters, says operations at its Greeneville, Tennessee, facility have resumed, following what it calls “unprecedented flooding caused by Hurricane Helene.”
+Canada-based Regenx Tech Corp., which recovers platinum group metals (PGMs) from end-of-life diesel catalytic converters, says operations at its Greeneville, Tennessee, facility have resumed, following “unprecedented flooding caused by Hurricane Helene.”

-Any upgrades made to the Greeneville plant are likely to be short lived, however, as Regenx says it intends to move those operations to Newport, Tennessee, about 25 miles away.
+Any upgrades made to the Greeneville plant are likely to be short lived, however, as Regenx intends to move those operations to Newport, Tennessee, about 25 miles away.

-According to Regenx, “A new lease has been signed, which provides options for up to 10 years and secures the Newport facility as the company’s primary site.”
+Regenx notes that a new lease has been signed, which provides options for up to 10 years and secures the Newport facility as the company’s primary site.

-Regenx says it gained access to the Newport site at the start of November and relocation is expected to be complete within the next month.
+Regenx gained access to the Newport site at the start of November and relocation is expected to be complete within the next month.

-The temporary equipment in Greeneville allows Regenx to maintain operations, processing approximately 1,000 pounds (one half ton) per day, says the firm.
+The temporary equipment in Greeneville allows Regenx to maintain operations, processing approximately 1,000 pounds, or a half ton, per day.

-Regenx announced the opening of the Greeneville plant in April 2023, with the company saying at that time it would “start with processing smaller batches and gradually scal[e] up the technology in stages to 100 percent of its expected capacity of 2.5 metric tons per day.
-It is projected the commissioning phase will take up to 90 days to complete and reach full capacity.”
+Regenx announced the opening of the Greeneville plant in April 2023, with the company saying it would start with processing smaller batches and gradually scale up the technology in stages to 100 percent of its expected capacity of 2.5 metric tons per day.
+It is projected the commissioning phase will take up to 90 days to complete and reach full capacity.